IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/toast/README.md

 # igx-toast

 The Toast component shows application messages in a stylized pop-up box positioned inside the global overlay outlet(default).
-Toasts can't be be dismissed, they are non-interactive and can appear on top, middle, and the bottom of the screen.
+Toasts can't be dismissed, they are non-interactive and can appear on top, middle, and the bottom of the screen.
 A walkthrough on how to get started can be found [here](https://www.infragistics.com/products/ignite-ui-angular/angular/components/toast.html)

 # Usage